When going to bed, people brush their teeth. They put on some loose, comfortable clothing. They tighten their bedsheets.

 It’s all part of a routine in getting ready to go to bed.
 Rituals like these routines help one get in the mindset for sleep success.

 According to a multinational 2013 survey, 50 percent of the people in the United States pray or meditate before going to bed.
-In Mexico, 62 percent of the people prayed before going to bed, but in the other countries in the survey, the number was less.
+In Mexico, 62 percent of the people prayed before going to bed.
+In the other countries in the survey, the number was less.

-This is part of a restful tradition that has been going on for thousands of years.
-It’s hard to tell exactly which culture and place was the first to do it.
+It’s pretty common.
+Talking to God at bedtime is part of a restful tradition that has been going on for thousands of years.
+It’s hard to tell precisely which culture and place was the first to do it.

-Praying before bed must seem natural to many people.
-The sleeper is making himself or herself vulnerable by laying down.
-Nobody wants to be vulnerable because when you’re vulnerable you’re not secure.
+As the old saying goes, “There are no atheists in foxholes.”
+Praying before bed must seem natural to many people, just like praying before you go into battle.
+The sleeper is making themselves vulnerable by lying down.
+Nobody wants to be vulnerable because when you’re weak, you’re not secure.
 Still, everyone has to sleep.

 Throughout time people have had to sleep in a wide variety of situations.
-They’ve gone to sleep while they’ve been hunted by others.
+They’ve gone to sleep while others have hunted them.
 They’ve been exhausted when their life is under threat.
 They’ve drifted off while being bombed or under siege.

 They’ve known or heard of others who have died in their sleep.
 They think (if only in the back of their mind) death at night could happen to them too.

 Then there have been times when they’ve had to go to sleep on the best day of their life.
 They don’t want to go to sleep then.
 They’d rather the day continue.